vlad-fresha/segfault-raub/README.md

 ## Legal notice

-This is a fork of [segfault-handler](https://github.com/ddopson/node-segfault-handler).
+This package is derived from [segfault-handler](https://github.com/ddopson/node-segfault-handler).
-The original licensing rules seem to apply, presumably (LICENSE is kept untouched).
+The original licensing rules apply, see `LICENSE_node-segfault-handler`.

-This software is licensed for use under the BSD-3 Clause license.

 Also this project uses [callstack walker](https://github.com/JochenKalmbach/StackWalker) which is licensed under BSD-2 Clause.

+The rest of this package (the newly introduced files) is licensed under MIT.